Thursday, June 19, 2025

 When Esau learned that Isaac had blessed Jacob and sent him to the home of Laban to take a wife, and when he realized that the Canaanite wives he had taken were displeasing to his parents, then he married a daughter of Ishmael (Ge 28:6-9).

-Jacob obeyed his father, Isaac, and went to the place he was told to go to take a wife for himself, which was Paddan Aram.
+When Jacob was 70 years old, he obeyed his father, Isaac, and went to the place he was told to go to take a wife for himself, which was Paddan Aram.

 When Jacob obeyed his father, God gave him a confirmation in the form of a dream to show him that he was on the right track.